alyraffauf/self2025/index.md

 ---

-## About Me
+## `whoami`

+- Occasional contributor to NixOS/nixpkgs and related projects.
+- Using NixOS for ~3 years.
 - Using Linux since 2007.
 - Self hosting since 2008.
 - Building my own distros since 2009.
 - Writing package managers since 2010.
-- Occasional contributor to NixOS/nixpkgs and related projects.

 <!--
-And, if you know anything about Nix, and by the end of this you certainly should, you'll see how we ended up here.
+I'm a little...totalitarian.

+Self-hosting from a ThinkPad under the bed.

+I've always wanted a lot of control over my linux distros.
 -->

 ---